 For each widget, you can pick between several different sizes (seen above and below):

-Third-party developers releasing widgets in the coming months will make this big update even more useful as they allow users to fine-tune their iOS screens even further.
+Third-party developers releasing widgets will make this big update even more useful as they allow users to fine-tune their iOS screens in all new ways.
 And don’t forget you can maximize your widgets by stacking up to 10 of the same sized ones on top of each other.